 Child Funeral Charity is a result of like-minded people, linked to the funeral industry, talking about their experiences of trying to support families arranging a funeral for a baby or child.
 Discussions revolved around the financial pressures, emotional stress, and difficulties families in such situations encounter.
 They realised there was a gap for an organisation who could help provide that support and decided to do something about it.

-There are three Charity Trustees – Anne Barber, Mary Tomes and Kevin Tomes and the charity is administered by a Chief Executive Officer, Roger Gale.
+There are three Charity Trustees – Anne Barber, Mary Tomes and Kevin Tomes and the charity is administered by Charity Manager, Stacey Denton.

 Anne Barber, Trustee